 I have a specific type of learner in mind.

-Our BridgeTEFL Job Board provides a good overview of different positions available around the globe.
+Our Bridge Job Board provides a good overview of different positions available online and around the globe.

-4. What are your long-term teaching goals?
+4. What are my long-term teaching goals?

-However, if you are hoping to pursue a long-term career in TEFL/TESOL, then the IDELTOnline could be the better choice, as it is our most comprehensive and advanced course, delving further into teaching theory and methodology under the guidance of a master’s level instructor.
+However, if you are hoping to pursue a long-term career in TEFL/TESOL, then the IDELTOnline™ could be the better choice, as this university-level course delves much further into teaching theory and methodology under the guidance of a master’s-level instructor.
 This course can even be taken as credit towards a master’s in TESOL at more than 1,600 universities.

-5. What’s your budget?
+5. What’s my budget?

 With any investment, it is important to consider the cost involved.
-While the IDELTOnline (regularly 1295 USD) is our most prestigious and advanced program, the 120-hour Master Certificate (under 500 USD) can be a good alternative for people who are looking for a program at a lower price point.
-The Master Certificate can be particularly useful because many positions around the globe will specifically require 120 hours of certification (see our BridgeTEFL Job Board).
+While the IDELTOnline™ (regularly $1,495 USD) is our most prestigious and advanced program, the 120-hour Master Certificate (under $500 USD) can be a good alternative for people who are looking for a program at a lower price point.
+The Master Certificate can be particularly useful because many positions online and around the globe will specifically require 120 hours of certification (see our Bridge Job Board).

-Of course, every situation is different, and no two TEFL trainees are the same.
+Of course, every situation is different, and no two prospective teachers are the same.
 Hopefully, my advice has been helpful in getting you started with this process.
-But, if you feel like you could use some additional guidance, Bridge advisors are happy to help!
+If you feel like you could use some additional guidance, Bridge advisors like me are always happy to help!
 Get your questions answered by joining us for a live online TEFL/TESOL information session or contacting a program advisor directly.